Destinations Italy Sardinia

 Drag to see more

-One of the Aga Khan's original Costa Smeralda hotels (opened 1965), now under Belmond, sitting on a green outcrop above one of the whitest beaches in the region.
-Star-shaped layout, ninety-two rooms, suites and private villas, a kids' club, watersports, gardens that have been growing in for sixty years.
-Quieter and more family-leaning than Cala di Volpe; the food is reliably good if not Michelin-fashionable.
-Closes for the winter — reopens 28 May 2026 for the season.
+Inaugurated by the Aga Khan IV in 1965 — one of the original Costa Smeralda hotels, with architecture by Michele Busiri Vici, now under Belmond and sitting on a green outcrop above one of the whitest beaches in the region.
+One hundred accommodations in total — 78 rooms, 16 suites and 6 private villas — kids' club, watersports, gardens that have been growing in for sixty years.
+Quieter and more family-leaning than Cala di Volpe.
+Closes for the winter — reopens for the 2026 season in late May.
 Five minutes' drive from Porto Cervo if you want the scene; otherwise the hotel does its job without you ever needing to leave.

 What it's known for